viafanasyev/stack-machine/README.md

 OUT         # Pop value from stack and write it in console POP         # Pop value from stack
-POP AX      # Pop value from stack and put it into register PUSH 1.5    # Put the given value on top of the stack PUSH AX     # Put the value from register on top of the stack ADD         # Pop two values from stack and put (lhs + rhs) on top of the stack SUB         # Pop two values from stack and put (lhs - rhs) on top of the stack MUL         # Pop two values from stack and put (lhs * rhs) on top of the stack
+POP AX      # Pop value from stack and put it into register POP [1]     # Pop value from stack and put it into given RAM address POP [AX]    # Pop value from stack and put it into RAM address located in register PUSH 1.5    # Put the given value on top of the stack PUSH AX     # Put the value from register on top of the stack PUSH [1]    # Put the value from RAM (at the given address) on top of the stack PUSH [AX]   # Put the value from RAM (at the address located in register) on top of the stack ADD         # Pop two values from stack and put (lhs + rhs) on top of the stack SUB         # Pop two values from stack and put (lhs - rhs) on top of the stack MUL         # Pop two values from stack and put (lhs * rhs) on top of the stack